torres-alexis/dp_envs/README.md

 - Python 3.10

 ## Getting Started
-1. Click the Gitpod button to launch the environment
+1. Click the Gitpod button above to launch the environment
 2. Wait for the environment to build and initialize